Overview

 Day 8

-Board your flight home or choose to extend your trip with a two-day visit to Naples.
 Step back in time with a guided visit to Pompeii, the ancient Roman city preserved in ash after Mount Vesuvius erupted in 79 A.D.
 Explore the world’s oldest opera house, Teatro di San Carlo, a stunning centerpiece of Neapolitan opera history.
-Enjoy a memorable choir performance at one of Naples’ historic venues.
+Cap off your experience with an ensemble performance at one of Naples’ historic or sacred venues.

 Already Included